 See Credit Details Below

-- Example disclosures in key areas such as known trends
+- Example disclosures in key areas such as known trends.

 - Getting cybersecurity disclosures, including business email compromise risks, right!

-- What should you disclose about Brexit, LIBOR and other emerging risks?
+- What you should disclose about Brexit, LIBOR, and other emerging risks.

-- Critical accounting estimates and their relationship to critical audit matters in the auditor’s report
+- Critical accounting estimates and their relationship to critical audit matters in the auditor’s report.

-- Accounting watch areas
+- Accounting watch areas:

-- Fine tuning lease accounting and revenue recognition disclosures
+- Fine-tuning lease accounting and revenue recognition disclosures.

-- SAB 74 disclosures for current expected credit losses
+- SAB 74 disclosures for current expected credit losses.

-- Other new accounting standards
+- Other new accounting standards.

-- Recent enforcement actions
+- Recent enforcement actions.

-Program Level: Update
+CPE Program Level: Update

 Advanced Preparation: None